Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Results

 We focus in the present work on the effect of attractive interactions ($\a0\,< 0\,$).
 We have solved Eqs. (\ref{eq:FermiRPA0})-(\ref{eq:GFHNC}) on a mesh of $2^{18}$ points, with a resolution of 30 points between $r=0$ and $r=\sigma$, amounting to a box size of 8732$\,\sigma$.
 Such a huge box size is necessary to obtain a reasonable momentum space resolution at the very low densities we are considering here: Note that a Fermi wave number of $10^{-3}\sigma^{-1}$ corresponds to a wavelength of $6000\sigma$, hence this box size is the bare minimum of what one should take to resolve features of the order of the Fermi wave number.
 All our calculations are done for the range of interaction strength where there is no two-body bound state, {\em i.e.\/} before the first resonance of $\a0$ appears (indicated by vertical lines in Fig. \ref{fig:scatplot}).

 Our equation of state for the two potential models is shown in Figs. \ref{fig:eoshc} and \ref{fig:eoslj}.
 To recover the exact low-density limit (\ref{eq:lowdensFermi}), we have added the second-order CBF correction (\ref{eq:E2CBF}).
 To emphasize the interaction terms, we have subtracted the kinetic energy $E_{\rm kin} = \frac{3}{5} \EF N$.
-We have normalized the equation of state to the expansion (\ref{eq:lowdensFermi}), thus, Figs. \ref{fig:eoshc} and \ref{fig:eoslj} show only the model-dependent correction to the equation of state.
+We have normalized the equation of state to the expansion (\ref{eq:lowdensFermi}).
+Thus, Figs. \ref{fig:eoshc} and \ref{fig:eoslj} show only the model-dependent correction to the equation of state.
 Omitting the CBF correction (\ref{eq:E2CBF}) and comparing to the low-density expansion (\ref{eq:lowdensfhnc0}) gives practically the same results, they are therefore not shown.

-Figs. \ref{fig:eoshc} and \ref{fig:eoslj} show already a visible model dependence of the equation of state at approximately $\a0\KF \ge 0.01$ where the third term in the expansion (\ref{eq:lowdensFermi}) is approximately $10^{-4}$.
-In other words, for both interactions the model-dependent corrections are of the same order of magnitude than the third term in the expansion (\ref{eq:lowdensFermi}).
+Figs. \ref{fig:eoshc} and \ref{fig:eoslj} show already a visible dependence of the equation of state on the potential model at approximately $\a0\KF \ge 0.01$ where the third term in the expansion (\ref{eq:lowdensFermi}) is of the order of $10^{-4}$.
+In other words, for both interactions the model-dependent corrections are of the same order of magnitude as the third term in the expansion (\ref{eq:lowdensFermi}).
 For both interactions we observe that, dependent on the interaction strength, the equation of state begins to deviate strongly from a simple, smooth power law for $\a0\KF > 0.02$.

 The most interesting feature we observe is that the FHNC--EL equations cease to have solutions at sufficiently large values of the density or of $-\a0$.
 Such a limit is expected for sufficiently attractive interactions: The Fermi gas is, in the low density limit, stabilized by the Pauli pressure.
 As the density increases, the energy per particle becomes negative and the static incompressibility